outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to science
     - metformin and a low carb diet reduces serum vitamin b which can be used as inputs to cancerous growth
+    - check how folding relates to growth patterns like exponential growth, learning & information storage, and related structures like waves

   - add to definitions
     - solution-finding method can mean a solution-finding method on any interaction level, such as a domain-specific problem space (like how 'regression' is a solution-finding method in the 'find a prediction function' problem space), or a problem-solution interaction level (like how a solution automation workflow or interface query is a solution-finding method), or interim interaction levels (like how a 'find connecting input/output sequence' is a solution-finding method on the function interface)